 Many organizations still operate under the theory that sales and marketing serve two distinct functions: marketing blindly generates leads for sales and then sales reps qualify those leads in the hopes of realizing revenue from them.
-One of the greatest opportunities for improving business performance though, is when sales and marketing are, instead, aligned.
+One of the most significant opportunities for improving business performance though, is when sales and marketing are, instead, aligned.

 Alignment as an Inbound Marketing Strategy